harryremon/blog/about.md

 ---
 layout: page
 title: About
-tagline: A few more words about this theme
+tagline: A few more words about this blog
 permalink: /about.html
 ref: about
 order: 0
 ---

+This blog was created by [Remon Kamel](https://remonkamel.com) using Jekyll and Github Pages.

-This is the _Cayman Blog_ Jekyll theme.
-You can find out more info about customizing this theme, as well as basic usage documentation, and source code at: [cayman-blog](https://github.com/lorepirri/cayman-blog)
+This blog uses the _Cayman Blog_ Jekyll theme.
+You can find out more info about this theme, as well as basic usage documentation, and source code at: [cayman-blog](https://github.com/lorepirri/cayman-blog)

 You can find the source code for _Jekyll_ at [jekyll](https://github.com/jekyll/jekyll)